Buddy Rich: Personality

 Rich held a black belt in karate, which proved beneficial to him, his temper, and his health.
-At the time, Rich was prone to heart attacks and poor back structure following a surgery removing two of his spinal disks.

-Rich had a strong dislike of bandleaders.
-He claimed that the musicians "hardly look at the bandleader", and that the drummer is the real "quarterback" of the band.

 According to bassist Bill Crow, Rich reacted strongly to Max Roach's increasing popularity when he was the drummer for Charlie Parker, especially when a jazz critic stated Roach had topped Rich as the world's greatest drummer.
 Drummer John JR Robinson told Crow he was with Roach when Rich drove by with a beautiful woman seated next to him and yelled, "Hey, Max!
 Top this!"
 Nonetheless, the two worked together on the 1959 album Rich Versus Roach, and Roach appeared on the 1994 Rich tribute album Burning for Buddy.

 Rich's temper was documented in a series of secret recordings made on tour buses and in dressing rooms by pianist Lee Musiker, who concealed a compact tape recorder in his clothing while on tour with Rich in the early 1980s.
 On one recording, Rich threatens to fire trombonist Dave Panichi for having a beard.
 Although he threatened many times to fire members of his band, he seldom did so and, for the most part, praised his musicians in television and print interviews.
 The day before his death, April 1, 1987, Rich was visited by Mel Tormé, who claimed that one of Rich's last requests was to hear the tapes of his angry outbursts.
 Tormé was working on an authorized biography of Rich and included excerpts of the tapes in the book, but he never played the tapes for Rich.

-In Mel Tormé's biography of Buddy, he notes that while Buddy was tough on his band, there were a few instances when some members stood up to him.
+In Mel Tormé's biography of Rich, he notes that while Rich was tough on his band, there were a few instances when some members stood up to him.
 One departing musician told Rich, "I came to this band to play music, not join the Marines!"
 Another instance was when an Australian musician loudly debated with Buddy in the bus.

 Tormé also was familiar with Buddy's dislike of rock, but he states that "when some of these rock drummers came to greet Buddy after a show, he was always charming and polite.
 And he never, at least in my presence, disparaged them in any way."
-Rich held a low opinion of country music, considered "a giant step backwards" and "the young people ... need to realize that there's a lot more to music than just playing one chord or two chords".
-During medical therapy before his death, a nurse asked Rich whether he was allergic to anything, to which he replied, "Yes, country and western music."
+Rich also held a low opinion of country music, which he considered "a giant step backwards", and opined that "the young people ... need to realize that there's a lot more to music than just playing one chord or two chords".
+During medical therapy following a brain tumor operation, a nurse inquiring about drug allergies asked Rich whether there was anything he couldn't take.
+He replied, "Yes, country and western music."